Secrets in Summer by Nancy Thayer

-Even though the plot is not perfect, it is a fast, fun read as you get a glimpse into the day to day lives of each of these characters and how their interactions and connections impact each other.
+Even though the plot is not perfect and a bit predictable, it is a fast, fun read as you get a glimpse into the day to day lives of each of these characters and how their interactions and connections impact each other.
 I think what I found to be most delightful was how Thayer developed the relationships and friendships of these four women who spanned the generations from teenager to mid-eighties and found commonality between them all—it was refreshing to see such love and friendship woven between all ages, which is very true to real life.

 The story has romance, infidelity, betrayals, and friendship, and it is perfect for a light beach or vacation read.
 I enjoyed Secrets in Summer for a charming, lighthearted read, and I recommend it to anyone looking for a refreshing summer novel.